talha828/talha828/README.md

 - **Email**: [talha.developer.01@gmail.com](mailto:talha.developer.01@gmail.com)
 - 💬 **Ask me about**: Product Design and Development

-### ⚡ Fun Fact
+### ⚡ Lazy Programming Philosophy
-Code and Play 🎮 – When I'm not coding, you can find me gaming or brainstorming ideas for the next big app!
+Write what you need and no more, but when you write it, do it right.

 I'm looking forward to connecting with you and discussing potential projects! 😊